simoami/gherkin-parser.js/README.md

 ## Description
-As opposed to other tools that have multiple dependencies, this is standalone tool that has no dependencies and can run directly from the browser or via node.js.
+As opposed to other tools that have multiple dependencies, [gherkin-parser.js](https://github.com/simoami/gherkin-parser.js) has no dependencies and can run directly from the browser or via node.js.

 ##Syntax
 tbd.